tpharaoh/apiplatformtemplate/README.md

 * in mobile folder, yarn install && yarn build
 * cd src-cordova
 * cordova platform add ios (or other)
-* cd ..
-* cd src-cordova
 * cordova run ios (or replace ios with other)

-# disclaimer
-I was unable to get the apps to compile on my PC, however Maksym was, maybe a pull request from someone who knows why?

 # demo
 https://apidemo.yap.life/
 https://clientdemo.yap.life/

-# upcoming
-We'll be posting the app soon